MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 6. At the Verify your identity prompt, select your phone number.

    > The Enter code dialog box opens.
-Notice that "don't ask again for 30 days" is selected by default.

 7. At the **Enter code** page, enter the code sent to your mobile phone, and then select **Verify**.